 Katie Atkins, PhD

-I am a lecturer in Infectious Disease Modelling in the Faculty of Epidemiology and Public Health (Department of Infectious Disease Epidemiology), London School of Hygiene and Tropical Medicine
+I am an Assistant Professor of Infectious Disease Modelling in the Faculty of Epidemiology and Public Health (Department of Infectious Disease Epidemiology), London School of Hygiene and Tropical Medicine

 I use mathematical modelling to answer questions in ecology and evolutionary biology, with a particular focus on infectious diseases.